 Follow your doctor's instructions about using insulin if you are pregnant or breast-feeding a baby.
 Blood sugar control is very important during pregnancy, and your dose needs may be different during each trimester of pregnancy.
 Your dose needs may also be different while you are breast-feeding.

 U-500 insulin is concentrated and contains 500 units of insulin in each milliliter (mL).
 This is five times more concentrated than regular U-100 insulin, which contains 100 units per mL.
 Measure each dose of U-500 insulin carefully.
 Using too much insulin can lead to insulin shock or death.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Insulin is injected under the skin.
 You will be shown how to use injections at home.
 Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of used needles and syringes.

 U-500 insulin must not be given with an insulin pump, or mixed with other insulins.
 Do not inject U-500 insulin into a vein or a muscle.

 Your care provider will show you the best places on your body to inject U-500 insulin.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 After using U-500 insulin, you should eat a meal within 30 minutes.

-If you use U-500 insulin from a vial (bottle), use only an insulin syringe or a tuberculin ("volumetric") syringe to inject the medicine.
-The markings on these syringes do not equal the actual unit dose of U-500 insulin.
+If you use U-500 insulin from a vial (bottle), use only a U-500 insulin syringe to inject the medicine.
+Do not use any other type of syringe.